javalin/website/_posts/blog/2019-11-03-moving-from-travis-to-github-actions.md

 # Moving from Travis CI to GitHub actions

-For the first two years we were very happy Travis CI users.
-We chose Travis because it had a dead simple config file and it just worked.
+For our first two years we were very happy Travis CI users.
+We had chosen Travis because it had a dead simple config file and it just worked.
 Then it didn't anymore.

 This short post will show you how to move from a basic Travis CI setup to a GitHub actions setup.